harpaldhillon/KubeSecurityScanner/replit.md

 ## Overview

-This is a Python FastAPI application that scans Kubernetes clusters to detect security anti-patterns.
-The application identifies containers using the `:latest` image tag and containers running as root user, providing a REST API endpoint to retrieve security scan results in structured JSON format.
+This is a Python FastAPI application that scans Kubernetes clusters to detect security anti-patterns and CIS Kubernetes Benchmark compliance violations.
+The application identifies containers using the `:latest` image tag, containers running as root user, and various CIS compliance violations, providing REST API endpoints to retrieve comprehensive security scan results in structured JSON format.

 ## User Preferences